-BELLINGHAM — In 1942, James Okubo was a sophomore at what was then Western Washington College of Education.
+BELLINGHAM — In 1942, James Okubo was a sophomore at Western Washington College of Education.

-The Bellingham resident, who was born in Anacortes, became a popular pupil with a brief sense of humor.
-He turned into a member of the college’s ski club and an aspiring dentist.
+The Bellingham resident, born in Anacortes, became a popular pupil with a brief sense of humor.
+He became a college ski club member and an aspiring dentist.

-By spring of 1942 — mere months after the Japanese assault on Pearl Harbor — Okubo and 33 other Whatcom County residents of Japanese descent have been taken from their homes and pressured into internment camps in states along with California, Colorado and New Mexico.
+By the spring of 1942 — mere months after the Japanese assault on Pearl Harbor — Okubo and 33 other Whatcom County residents of Japanese descent had been taken from their homes and pressured into internment camps in states along with California, Colorado, and New Mexico.

-Despite having just earned the exceptional grades of his college career, Okubo by no means again to earn his degree.
+Despite having just earned exceptional grades in his college career, Okubo never earned his degree again.

 But on Saturday, what is now Western Washington University offered Okubo a degree, something Western President Sabah Randhawa stated changed into “lengthy overdue.”